 Earth’s surface is about 70% water.
-Some people may wonder why water conservation matters.
+Some people may wonder why water conservation is important.
 But in fact, 97% of it is in oceans.

 That leaves only 3% of all water as fresh water.
 Most of that is found in glaciers or underground aquifers.
 That leaves a tiny fraction of all fresh water in all Earth’s lakes and rivers.
 And about 20% of that is in the Amazon basin.

 All life requires water.
 And all life returns water to the atmosphere.
 When we exhale, for example, we exhale water vapor along with carbon dioxide.
 Plants release water vapor along with oxygen.